Locklin, Reid B.

 Bio

 Reid B. Locklin is Associate Professor of Christianity and the Intellectual Tradition at the University of Toronto, a joint appointment with St. Michael’s College and the Department for the Study of Religion.
 His research focuses on a range of issues in Comparative Theology and Hindu-Christian Studies, particularly the engagement between Christian thought and the Hindu tradition of Advaita Vedanta.
-He is author, editor or co-editor of five books, including Liturgy of Liberation (Peeters, 2011) and Vernacular Catholicism, Vernacular Saints: Selva J. Raj on “Being Catholic the Tamil Way” (SUNY, 2017).
+He is author, editor or co-editor of six books, including Liturgy of Liberation (Peeters, 2011), Vernacular Catholicism, Vernacular Saints (SUNY, 2017), and Hindu Mission, Christian Mission (SUNY, 2024).
 Dr. Locklin grew up in Athens, Georgia, completed a BA in Humanities at the University of Tennessee at Chattanooga, a MTS from Boston University, and a PhD in Theology from Boston College in 2003.
 He has taught at the University of Toronto since 2004.

 • Interreligious and Comparative Theologies